How to Collaborate Successfully

 Your initial instinct might be to put the blame on your IT department.
 But, the problem isn't really the update.
 The problem is a lack of collaboration.

 When you collaborate, you work together with people from different teams who have different skills and perspectives, in order to accomplish goals that benefit the wider organization.
-So, in this article, we'll discuss how collaboration can benefit you and explore a five-step approach that can help you to use it successfully.
+So, in this article and video, we'll discuss how collaboration can benefit you and explore a five-step approach that can help you to use it successfully.

 What Is Collaboration?